WMI: Source System Artifacts

 Process Name

 The command "process call create" is used within WMI to instantiate a new process on a local or remote system.
 It's akin to using PsExec for remote command execution but is native to Windows and leaves fewer artifacts.
-This command can be invoked via the command line using wmic
+This command can be invoked via the command line using wmic or through PowerShell with Invoke-WmiMethod, making it a versatile tool for legitimate administration and malicious exploitation alike.

 While WMI activity may not always generate clear, easily identifiable artifacts, certain logs and files can provide evidence of such actions: